ankitbioinfo/nico_tutorial/README.md

 ### Error in Macbook with M series chips
 Some error was reported during the installation of pygraphviz package along with NiCo.
+So that complete installation was not possible.
 ```
   note: This error originates from a subprocess, and is likely not a problem with pip.
   ERROR: Failed building wheel for pygraphviz